BLCM/modding-web/_pages/runningmods.md

 # Installing PythonSDK

-The PythonSDK website itself has detailed installation instructions, including pictures and a video: https://bl-sdk.github.io/#sdk-installation.
+The PythonSDK website itself has [detailed installation instructions](https://bl-sdk.github.io/#sdk-installation), including pictures and a video.
 You can also check out a dedicated [Python SDK](/sdk-mods/) page on this site.

 The quick steps can be found here, though: